djomo-moungoue/PowerShellScripting/README.md

 # PowerShell Scripting
-PoweShell scripts are used:
+Use PoweShell scripts:
-- to automate repetitive tasks
+- to automate repetitive/administrative tasks
-- to configure systems and automate administrative tasks
+- to configure systems
 - to build, test and deploy applications.

 ## PowerShell Environment Setting